Effective Date: March 16, 2016

 Some of VMware's websites allow our users to publish content via discussion forums, blogs, user-editable documents, and commenting systems.
 Any information that is disclosed in these forums becomes public information which could be read, collected or used by other users to send you unsolicited messages.
 We are not responsible for the personally identifiable information you choose to submit in these forums.
 You should exercise caution when deciding to disclose your personal information.

-VMware also uses 'performance' cookies that collect information about how you use our website, including which pages you visit, and if you experience any errors.
-These cookies don't collect any information that could identify you and use anonymous information to provide statistics on how our website is used, help us improve our website by measuring any errors, test different designs on our site, and help us measure the traffic on our site so that we can optimize our content accordingly.
-VMware’s performance cookies are only used to help us improve how our website works, understand what interests our users and measure how effective our advertising is.
+VMware also uses 'performance' cookies that collect information about how you use and navigate through our websites, including which pages and content you visit, and if you experience any errors.
+These cookies provide statistics on how our website is used and how often you visit our site.
+Performance cookies help us improve our website by measuring any errors, test different designs on our site, and help us measure the traffic on our site so that we can optimize our content accordingly.

 As is true of most websites, VMware collects and/or logs Internet Protocol addresses, Internet domain names, the web browser and operating system used to access the VMware web site, the website visitor’s location, the files visited, the time spent in each file, and the time and date of each visit.
 VMware collects these through the use of log files and web beacons.